Yellow River: 19th century through present

+In 1946, the Chinese Communist Party's Central Committee, agreed with the Nationalists on the need to return to river to its former course, but only after dike repairs were made.
+The Nationalists, however, moved ahead with closing the Huayuankou breach, officially starting the project on 1 March.
+It was shortly after that the Communists first publicly blamed the nationalists for the breach and its failure to stop the Japanese.

+Chaiang Kai-shek had both strategic and tactical reasons to prioritize the closing of the breach related to the ongoing Chinese Civil War and the 1947 Strong Point offensive, and his Nationalists plowed ahead with their work.
+They finished the closing the 5000 ft breach at Huayuankou on 15 March 1947, with the river fully reverting to its original course the following day.
+On the 1947 anniversary of the May Fourth Movement, the Kuomintang held a ceremony at Huayuankou to celebrate the achievement.

+Agricultural cultivation resumed in the former southern course that same year, while thousands of people along the restored northern course with its unrepaired dikes were forced to flee.
+In areas under Communist control, mass mobilization efforts involving hundreds of thousands of souls were undertaken by local officials to repair and fortify the dikes.

-In 1954, the People's Republic of China announced its General Plan to Fundamentally Control Yellow River Flood Disasters and Develop Yellow River Waterworks.
+Following the Communist victory in 1949, the People's Republic of China announced in 1954 its General Plan to Fundamentally Control Yellow River Flood Disasters and Develop Yellow River Waterworks.
 It sought to address both flooding risks and to convert rainfall-fed fields of the North China Plain to irrigated agriculture.
 Construction began in earnest in 1957.

 From the 1970s to the 1990s, the dry-up trends accelerated, with the Yellow River failing to reach its mouth for an average of approximately 180 days per year in the 1990s.
 In 1997, the Yellow River did not reach the sea for 226 consecutive days.

 On 12 August 2024, according to the Yellow River Water Conservancy Committee of the Ministry of Water Resources, since the implementation of unified water flow regulation for the entire river in 1999, the Yellow River has achieved continuous flow for 25 consecutive years as of August 12.
 Over the past 25 years, the main stream of the Yellow River has supplied a total of more than 543.6 billion cubic meters of water, with a total of 1.464 billion cubic meters of ecological water replenishment.
 The number of bird species in the estuarine wetlands and protected areas has increased to 373, and the wetland ecosystem has undergone a positive restoration.